 We have found that once teens learn that writing a Myth-Fantasy is not only do-able but it is FUN, even the shyest writers have gotten excited about the project.

 We have also found out that Myth-Fantasy Short Story Writing is a great project for homeschool co-op and group classes.
 Even the teachers get into the act!

 In fact, at Mt.
 Sophia Academy, the homeschool umbrella school that our teens attended, Myth-Fantasy is a popular course.
 However, it is not just a popular class because the subject is fun and inspiring.
 It helps that the teacher is fun and inspiring.
 Homeschool dad (and fantasy novel writer), Will Hahn, is a favorite teacher with our local high schoolers.
 If Mr. Hahn is teaching the class, whether it is History or Writing, teens sign up!

-We asked Will if he would write about his experiences teaching Myth-Fantasy Short Story Writing.
+Using the Myth-Fantasy Curriculum in the Classroom Setting and Individually, we asked Will if he would write about his experiences teaching Myth-Fantasy Short Story Writing.
 So he did.
 (Even if you aren’t planning to teach Myth-Fantasy writing this year, you’ll get a kick out of his thoughts, so read on…)

 Will Hahn’s Experience Teaching Myth-Fantasy Short Story Writing

 Two years ago, I was asked if I had any interest in teaching the Myth-Fantasy section of a writing course.
 My first reaction was that honestly, I would have to say “yes”, but then should probably arrange to flee the country.
 Yet all went well in the end for me, and I’m sure you can do the same with this marvelous curriculum.
 I can say that because it not only has worked for my students, both last year and this, but also for me!